nais/doc/observability/tracing/README.md

 This mode of using Jaeger is not currently supported by NAIS, but if there is a need, it would be easy to implement.
 This is largely mentioned here to see if there is any demand.
-If there is, please contact Tore Sinding Bekkedal.
+If there is, please ping Tore Sinding Bekkedal or #nais.